Boston, Lincolnshire: Media

 Boston has two weekly newspapers, the Boston Standard and the Boston Target.
 The Boston Standard (previously Lincolnshire Standard) was founded in the 19th century and has been the main newspaper.
 The Boston Target is owned by Local World, and is Boston Standard's main rival.

-On 22 August 2016, community radio station Endeavour FM started broadcasting across the borough.
-It had previously been called Endeavour Online and Stump Radio, set up as a collaboration between Blackfriars Arts Centre and Tulip Radio, which first started broadcasting in 2006.
-It can be heard on frequency 107FM and also online using Radioplayer UK.
+The town is served by a community radio station, Endeavour FM.
+It had previously been called Endeavour Online and Stump Radio, set up as a collaboration between Blackfriars Arts Centre and Tulip Radio, which first started broadcasting in 2006 on 107 FM.

 Education

 Secondary schools

 Boston Grammar School an all-male selective school, is on Rowley Road.
 Its female counterpart, Boston High School is on Spilsby Road.
 Both schools have sixth forms open to both boys and girls.
-Haven High Academy is on Marian Road – it was created in 1992 on the site of Kitwood Girls' School following its merger with another secondary modern school, Kitwood Boys' School.
-The town previously also had a Roman Catholic secondary school, St Bede's in Tollfield Road, but this was closed in 2011 following poor exam results.
+Haven High Academy is on Marian Road, and another campus on Tollfield Road – it was created in 1992 on the site of Kitwood Girls' School following its merger with another secondary modern school, Kitwood Boys' School.
+The town previously also had a Roman Catholic secondary school, St Bede's in Tollfield Road (now the Tollfield Campus operated by Haven High Academy), but this was closed in 2011 following poor exam results.